-The Mishna then presents a second category of behavior termed Dat Yehudit (or Dat Yehudim in some manuscripts of Mishna), literally Jewish practice.
-While there are no commandments in the Torah that directly forbid these behaviors, they are consequential enough that a man can divorce his wife without a ketubah.
+The mishnah then presents a second category of behavior termed Dat Yehudit (or Dat Yehudim in some manuscripts of the mishnah), literally “Jewish practice.”
+While there are no commandments in the Torah that directly forbid these behaviors, they are consequential enough that a man can divorce his wife without paying her ketubah.
 Included in the list are a woman going out with a bared head, spinning in the marketplace, talking to men, cursing her husband’s parents and speaking so loudly in the house that her neighbors can hear her.
-The parallel Tosefta in tractate Ketubot adds a few more examples: going out with clothing open on both sides, baring arms, coarse familiarity with servants, spinning in the marketplace and bathing with everyone [men and women] in the bathhouse.
+The parallel Tosefta in tractate Ketubot adds several other examples: Going out with clothing open on both sides, baring arms, coarse familiarity with servants and bathing with everyone [men and women] in the bathhouse.
 In violating either Dat Moshe or Dat Yehudit, loss of ketubah serves as a severe penalty and clearly was meant to be a significant deterrent.
-As mentioned earlier, these practices do not pertain to unmarried women.
+As noted, these strictures do not pertain to unmarried women.

-Given the severity with which adultery on the part of the wife is treated both in the Biblical text and in all ancient societies, the practice of Dat Yehudit may reflect Jewish society’s desire to prevent promiscuous behaviour on the part of married women.
+Given the severity with which adultery on the part of the wife is treated both in the biblical text and in all ancient societies, the practice of Dat Yehudit may reflect Jewish society’s desire to prevent promiscuous behavior on the part of married women.
 Not only women but also men are called upon to uphold these standards.
 The Tosefta in Sotah 5:9 reinforces this: